-These tests are a challenge for DLI students who have received initial literacy instruction in Spanish during the primary grades.
+These tests are a challenge for DLI students who have received initial literacy instruction in Hmong during the primary grades.
 Because of the lag in their English reading skills, they may score poorly not only in English reading but in math and science as well.
 This affects both groups of students.
-English home language speakers will likely score lower than their third grade peers, though they usually catch up within a year after formal instruction in English language arts begins.
-Spanish speakers, however, take much longer to develop strong enough English literacy skills to do well on standardized tests.
+English home language speakers will likely score lower than their third-grade peers, though they usually catch up within a year after formal instruction in English language arts begins.
+(You will have to explain - here and wherever we talk about English home-language speakers - that this research is based on majority culture, native English speakers.
+The lag may take longer for Hmong heritage speakers whose parents may be ELs themselves.)
+Hmong speakers, however, take much longer to develop strong enough English literacy skills to do well on standardized tests.